 Austria has been at the forefront of the “Wellness” revolution and in the Tyrol, there is no shortage of alpine retreats and spas, natural hot springs, thermal baths and mineral healing.

 Kitzbühel even has a 10 kms.
 Kitztrail Balance Trail that goes to places to soothe your soul, such as the Paths of Silence, designed for a nature and wilderness experience and quiet time for reflection.
 Also in Kitzbühel, and brand new to Inghams this summer, is the luxury five star Kempinski Hotel Das Tirol – Jochberg.
 Our guests are offered free access to their adult spa area including, pools, steam rooms, relaxation rooms and 7 saunas and a range of treatments available (payable locally).

 St. Anton am Arlberg has an excellent swimming, saunas and fitness centre with indoor and outdoor pools, Jacuzzis, whirlpools and numerous saunas of different temperatures on multi-levels, including the green roof area with a dry heat sauna and lounge.

 The family-run Hotel Rieser in Pertisau set in magnificent gardens has a luxury spa comprising a 400 metre square leisure area with a natural swimming pool and indoor pool, various saunas and steam rooms with a full menu of spa treatments.

 Another magnificent spa with daily activity programmes and large scenic indoor pool is at Krumers Post Hotel & Spa in Seefeld.
 This stylish, modern spa with a comprehensive treatments menu is deal for relaxation after the popular four hour duration, Three Lakes Walk.

 Bacon, cheese, cold meats or any kind of dumpling, often served in a clear soup, and served with sauerkraut are just a few Tyrolean staples.
 Then there are the desserts, Kiachl, a fried yeast dough pastry dusted with sugar and served with cranberry jam inside, Moosbeernocken, wild mountain blueberries in a pancake sprinkled with sugar and strudel varieties native to the region.
-In St. Anton there is even a cookery course where you can perfect an apple strudel or learn how to make herbal bread in the Sennhütte.
 On the savoury side, Tiroler Gröstl is a delicious bacon, onion and potato fry up served with a fried egg on top.